Senate works overnight as marathon voting session stretches on for Trump’s ‘big, beautiful bill’

 But the Senate version calls for even deeper cuts to the Medicaid, leading to the larger estimate.

-It would slash federal support for Medicaid by $930 billion over a decade, Sen. Ron Wyden, the top Democrat on the Senate Finance Committee, said over the weekend, citing a CBO estimate.
+It would slash federal support for Medicaid by $930 billion over a decade, said Wyden, the top Democrat on the Senate Finance Committee, over the weekend, citing a CBO estimate.
 The House version is projected to reduce federal spending on the program by about $800 billion, according to the CBO.

 Both chambers would require certain able-bodied adults ages 19-64 to work to maintain their Medicaid benefits for the first time in the program’s 60-year history.
 But the Senate version would impose the work requirement on parents of children ages 14 and older, while the House version would exempt parents of dependent children.

-Note: This headline and story have been updated with additional developments.